 The trial explained that the “determination of what statutorily protected activity consists of must be made by looking at the facts of the particular case.”
 In determining whether Porta’s “self-help activities” constituted statutorily protected activity under Title VII, the trial court noted that it was required to “balance the purpose of [Title VII] to protect persons engaging reasonably in activities opposing sexual discrimination, against Congress’ equally manifest desire not to tie the hands of employers in the objective selection and control of personnel.”

 In resolving the issue of whether Porta was protected from retaliation by Title VII for refusing to work a certain shift because Spears would be there, the court found that the issue was “clouded complicated set of facts and differing interpretations by the parties of what actually transpired.”
 Thus, the trial court concluded that Porta’s “actions must be viewed in context of the case as a whole, and may not be found to lack statutory protection as a matter of law.”
 In other words, the trial court ruled that, based on the totality of the circumstances, Rollins refusal to work with the alleged sexual harasser constituted statutorily protected activity under Title VII.

 Free Consultation With Alachua County Sexual Harassment Attorneys

 Based in Ocala, Florida and representing employees throughout Central Florida, we have been in the trenches for almost twenty years fighting for the rights of sexual harassment victims.
-If you have experienced sexual harassment at work or have questions about having to work with a sexual harasser, please contact our office for a free consultation with our Alachua County, Florida sexual harassment lawyers.
+If you have experienced sexual harassment at work or have encountered retaliation after reporting harassment, please contact our office for a free consultation with our Alachua County, Florida sexual harassment lawyers.
 Our employee rights law firm takes sexual harassment cases on a contingency fee basis.
 This means that there are no attorney’s fees incurred unless there is a recovery and our attorney’s fees come solely from the monetary award that you recover.